mdnorris1/LinuxCLILab/README.md

 <img src="https://github.com/mdnorris1/LinuxCLILab/blob/main/assets/ls.png" height="80%" width="80%" alt="ifconfig command"/>
 <br />

-We can run strings on the exe in this directory.
-This is very, very useful as when programs are created there may be usage information, mentions of system libraries and possible code comments.
+I then ran strings on the exe in this directory.
+This is very, very useful according to John as when programs are created there may be usage information, mentions of system libraries and possible code comments.
 We use this all the time to attempt to identify what exactly a program is doing.

 strings ./exe